Practices & Procedures

 - We do not accept material via fax.
 Please scan, OCR and email to email@example.com

 TRO and PI motions should be written and supported in such a way that the court can decide them on the briefing and attached evidentiary materials.
 The court will enter an order scheduling a hearing if it determines a hearing is needed.
 See DUCivR 7-1(f).
 Parties must comply with all provisions of DUCivR 5-3 when seeking to file evidentiary materials under seal.

 Absent extraordinary circumstances, Judge Barlow will not consider a TRO motion without allowing an opportunity for the opposing party or counsel to respond.
 If you seek a TRO without providing time for opposing counsel to respond, good cause must be shown in your written motion.
 The requirements for obtaining an ex parte TRO are set forth in Rule 65(b) of the Federal Rules of Civil Procedure.

 Hearings are generally not scheduled until all briefing on a matter has been completed.
 Then, cases are typically scheduled in the order that briefing is completed.
 As provided in DUCivR 7-1(f), motions may be decided on the briefing alone.

-All counsel and all witnesses must appear in person unless approved by the court in advance for good cause shown.
-In some circumstances, telephone appearances may be allowed in civil matters before Judge Barlow with the exceptions of trials, dispositive motion hearings, and evidentiary hearings.
-Counsel who wish to appear telephonically should move for leave to so appear.
+***THIS REQUIREMENT IS SUSPENDED UNTIL FURTHER NOTICE***All counsel and all witnesses must appear in person unless approved by the court in advance for good cause shown.
+In some circumstances, telephone or videoconference appearances may be allowed in civil matters before Judge Barlow with the exceptions of trials, dispositive motion hearings, and evidentiary hearings.
+Counsel who wish to appear remotely should move for leave to so appear.
 If the motion is granted, counsel should contact Tracy Schofield at 801-524-6781 to make arrangements for their appearance.